 Consignment boutique Le Dressing on rue Princesse Florestine specializes in previously owned haute couture clothing and accessories.
 For a spirited souvenir, head to L’Orangerie, Monaco’s sole distillery, whose signature bitter-orange liqueur is made from the fruit trees lining the streets.
 Tip: Mix it with prosecco and, voilà, you have a Monaco spritz!

 Eat and Drink

 Formula 1 engines roar to life on Monaco’s hairpin turns and tunnels.
-The annual Grand Prix returns in 2022 with three races: the fifth E-Prix (electric), 13th Monaco Historic Grand Prix, and 79th Monaco Formula 1 Grand Prix.
+The annual Grand Prix with three races: the fifth E-Prix (electric), The Monaco Historic Grand Prix, and Monaco Formula 1 Grand Prix.
 If tennis is more your speed, the best men’s players in the world volley it out at the Rolex Monte-Carlo Masters, held in an intimate seaside stadium each April.

 On the cultural calendar, year-round concerts and performances by the Monte-Carlo Ballet unfurl inside the Monte-Carlo Opera House, designed by French architect Charles Garnier of Paris Opera House fame, and this July Monaco’s Grimaldi Forum dedicates its summer exhibition to fashion designer Christian Louboutin.
 Another “only-here” hit: summer concerts by the Monte-Carlo Philharmonic Orchestra, held in the courtyard of the Prince’s Palace.